 Carolyn Cassady

-Let’s first look at one of the more famous of the female Beats, though perhaps famous for the wrong reasons.
-Or maybe not… Cassady is known for her close involvement with Kerouac, Ginsberg and Neal Cassady.
+Let’s first look at one of the more famous female Beats, though perhaps for the wrong reasons.
+Carolyn Cassady is known for her close involvement with Kerouac, Ginsberg, and Neal Cassady.
 This would suggest that she was not respected by later generations for her own creative output, but instead simply because of who she knew.
-It looks as though Cassady was the 50s equivalent of the rich & famous trophy wives of today’s sports stars and musicians.
+It looks as though Cassady was the 50s equivalent of the rich and famous trophy wives of today’s sports stars and musicians.
 But let’s not forget that the famous Beat trio respected Cassady for more than just her staggering looks.
 She was a brilliant individual and played a role in the literary movement and in the society the movement would document.

 Although she was raised by a strict and overbearing family that envisioned her as the typical domesticated housewife, they also valued education and Cassady was allowed to learn, unlike many less fortunate women.
-However, her interests lay more in the arts and creativity than any of which her parents would approve.
+However, her interests lay more in the arts and creativity than any of the areas her parents would have preferred.
 They were an English teacher and a biochemist, while she was taking theatre lessons at nine, winning costume design awards at twelve, selling paintings at age fourteen, and head of a make-up department at sixteen.

 Cassady headed for Los Angeles and a career in Hollywood costume design, but found herself briefly in San Francisco.
 Neal appeared, having divorced Luanne, and on 31st March 1948, they were married.
 Together they had three children, and Carolyn rode out the manic life of a wife to The Holy Goof, who spent their savings on cars and drove back and forth across America with his friends and his ex-wife.